 Disclosing the Tribune Acquisition with David Greising

-David Greising shares his thoughts on the sale of Tribune, the economic future of the news business and The Chicago Tribune’s strategy for maintaining readership.
+David Greising shares his thoughts on the sale of Tribune, the economic future of the news business, and The Chicago Tribune’s strategy for maintaining readership.

 “Zell lands Tribune,” the recent article by Chicago Tribune Chief Business Correspondent David Greising made waves.
-As the deal was nonselectively disclosed to the public, The Chicago Tribune relied upon Greising, veteran business journalist of twenty years, to provide perspective.
+As the deal was nonselectively disclosed to the public, The Chicago Tribune relied upon Greising, a veteran business journalist of twenty years, to provide perspective.

-Along with the Tribune, Greising has written for Business Week, the Chicago Sun-Times and is 2x nonfiction author.
+Along with the Tribune, Greising has written for Business Week, and the Chicago Sun-Times and is 2x nonfiction author.

 06:18 – Thoughts on his exclusive interview with Sam Zell.